paymennt/docs/community/2-account-management/2-team-settings/index.md

 ---
-title: Manage your team's accounts and permissions
+title: Manage Your Team's Accounts and Permissions
 ---

 :::note Before You Start